Symphony No. 34 (Mozart)

-Symphony No. 34 in C major, K. 338, was written by Mozart in 1780, and completed on 29 August that year.
+Symphony No. 34 in C major, K. 338, was written by Wolfgang Amadeus Mozart in 1780, and completed on 29 August that year.

 Structure

 The work is scored for 2 oboes, 2 bassoons, 2 horns, 2 trumpets, timpani and strings.

 Although most symphonies have four movements, this symphony has only three, which was still common in the early classical period: